sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/solana-alpha/monitor-weth-balance-on-solana-via-native-program.md

 You could see the metrics are submitted using `ctx.meter.Counter`

-{% hint style="info" %}
+> ℹ️
-See this [repo](https://github.com/sentioxyz/sentio-sdk/tree/main/examples/wormhole) for full implementation.
-To learn how to view metrics from the UI, go to [view-metrics.md](../../../view-metrics.md "mention")
+>
-{% endhint %}
+> See this [repo](https://github.com/sentioxyz/sentio-sdk/tree/main/examples/wormhole) for full implementation.
+To learn how to view metrics from the UI, go to [view-metrics](view-metrics "mention")